bzrudski/Intro-to-Python/SETUP.md

 ## Concluding Remarks

-This is not the only way to install Python and to edit and run Jupyter Notebooks.
+This is not the only way to install Python and to edit and run Jupyter notebooks.
 If you have an existing setup that works for you, feel free to use it.
 Alternatively, JupyterLab can be used online for free with a Google Account through Google Colab.
 In fact, I have included the link for opening the workshop material in Google Colab on the workshop's `README` page.

 If you have any difficulty setting up Miniconda and JupyterLab, please reach out to me **before the workshop**.